 There’s a reason why Greece’s first loukoumades (pronounced loo-koo-mah-thes) were made for Olympic champions.
-Traced back to the first Olympic Games in 776BC, they were dished out to the victor as a prize in the form of ‘honey tokens’, as Andrew Zimmern tells us in Bizarre Foods: Delicious Destinations (weeknights, 6:30pm, on Food Network).
+Traced back to the first Olympic Games in 776BC, they were dished out to the victor as a prize in the form of ‘honey tokens’.

-The old Greek proverb “all is well when the honey is sweet” rings true as Andrew strolls the streets of Athens unearthing hidden culinary gems.
-He stops by Athens loukoumades institution Kpivos bakery where an age-old technique has been honoured to shape and fry these golden balls.
+The old Greek proverb “all is well when the honey is sweet” rings true for Greek's culinary dessert gems.
 In honour of all things sweet and syrupy, we’ve compiled some of our favourite fried Greek sweets recipes, from donuts and beyond.